samyak1409/django/README.md

 Note: "Build command" can be left empty here, Koyeb does `... install -r requirements.txt && ... collectstatic ...` itself.

 > Dashboard: [app.koyeb.com](https://app.koyeb.com)

+### Hacks for Wake-Up Time

+To solve the wake-up time issue (i.e. ~10 seconds), I've added two hacks:

+1. Added an endpoint [/django-blog](https://samyak1409.github.io/django-blog) on my portfolio [samyak1409.github.io](https://samyak1409.github.io), which [redirects](https://en.wikipedia.org/wiki/URL_redirection) to the actual deployment [django-blog.koyeb.app](https://django-blog.koyeb.app), and displays a customized "please wait" message to let the viewer know that this waiting is expected, instead of a blank loading screen if a user goes directly to [django-blog.koyeb.app](https://django-blog.koyeb.app), which could've led recruiters to leave the site.
+Linked [samyak1409.github.io/django-blog](https://samyak1409.github.io/django-blog) everywhere instead of [django-blog.koyeb.app](https://django-blog.koyeb.app).

+2. Added a [webhook](https://en.wikipedia.org/wiki/Webhook) on [samyak1409.github.io](https://samyak1409.github.io) using JS, which sends a wake-up call to [django-blog.koyeb.app/wake-up](https://django-blog.koyeb.app/wake-up), so that whenever someone visits my portfolio, the project wakes up automatically in the background, anticipating that they might visit the project next.

 </details>